Jonjoe/calendar-app/README.md

 ```
 This should have provided you with a database containing calendar entries.
 You can confirm this by running `$ bin/rails c` & then `Event.fist`.
 If you output a database record you have succeeded.

+8. `$ webpack`
-8. Navigate to http://localhost:3000 & click around the calendar.
+9. Navigate to http://localhost:3000 & click around the calendar.

 ### Points of interest